Building Trends in 2014

 Outdoor Fireplaces and Firepits

 A luxury home feature that’s in big demand with homeowners today is outdoor kitchens.
 They provide a great way to cook, dine and entertain outdoors year-round.
-Simple designs usually include a grill, side burner, sink and countertops.
-Luxury designs can include rotisseries, pizza ovens, warming drawers, storage areas, compact refrigerators, ice makers, wine coolers and beer keg dispensers.
+Simple designs usually include a grill, side burner, sink, and countertops.
+Luxury designs can include rotisseries, pizza ovens, warming drawers, storage areas, compact refrigerators, ice makers, wine coolers, and beer keg dispensers.
 Depending on the design and selected appliances, outdoor kitchens can range from $2,000 to $50,000, but homeowners love the lifestyle options that they provide.

 Spas and Hot Tubs

-With today’s busy lifestyles, homeowners want relaxation features in their home.
+With today’s busy lifestyles, homeowners want relaxation features in their homes.
 Spas and hot tubs top the list for popularity.
 They are being included in new homes around the country in warm and cold climates.
 Outdoor spas and hot tubs are still the most popular, but some homeowners are opting for indoor spas in the master bathroom or just outside the master bedroom.
-New homes without spas or hot tubs often include whirlpool baths with adjustable water jets and showers with specialty shower heads and side jets.
+New homes without spas or hot tubs often include whirlpool baths with adjustable water jets and showers with specialty showerheads and side jets.
 Whether inside or outside, relaxing spas and hot tubs are home features that homeowners want.